Buckeye Bowfishing

 Bowfishing 101

-Grass Carp: These vegetarian giants can grow up to 80 pounds and put up one heck of a fight.
-They're most active in the warmer months, cruising near the surface and often jumping clear out of the water.
-Grass carp are a blast to target because they're so visible and make for some truly impressive catches.
+Grass Carp: These veggie-munching monsters can grow over 4 feet long and put up one heck of a fight.
+They're most active in the warmer months, cruising near the surface and making perfect targets.
+Grass carp are an invasive species, so you're doing the ecosystem a favor by taking them out.

 Bigmouth Buffalo